 - In a large pot, bring chicken broth to a boil.

 - Reduce heat and add potatoes, carrots, corn, salt and pepper.
 Cover and simmer for 10 minutes.

 - In another pan, melt butter, add flour and mix well.
 Slowly add milk and cook until thickens.
 Stir in cheese and mix until melted.

-- Add cheese/milk mixture to veggie mixture and mix until combined and cooked through.
+- Add cheese/milk mixture, and cooked chicken, to veggie mixture and stir until combined and cooked through.
 ENJOY!